Was the Big Bang a Single Event or an Infinite Eternal Recurrence

 Wrong!
 Sorry.
 I always try to keep an open mind about these things.
 I would be the first to welcome the idea of God existing.
 I would welcome Him with open arms.
 However, at the same time, I am well aware of mathematics and the powerful influence of "infinity."

 Oh yes.
 Infinity.
 That's the wrench I was speaking of a moment ago.

 It goes like this: Time has no beginning and no end.
-In a prior article I had discussed why our human brain couldn’t conceive of anything that has no ends to it.
+Our human brain has difficulty conceiving of anything that has no ends to it.
 We need to think there was a beginning to time, and even an end somewhere along the way.
 But that wouldn't be infinite.